-Saquib Hyat-Khan is the global managing director of AppliedTechonomics.
+Saquib Hyat-Khan is the global managing partner of AppliedTechonomics.
 He is based in Atlanta and leads the firm’s focus on capitalism and the role business leadership can play in creating exemplary products, services and excellent systems with effective controls.

 Prior to AppliedTechonomics, he served in multiple global and regional executive level roles at American Express, Citigroup, and J.P.Morgan developing solutions for global and regional blue-chip companies, and sovereign entities across the Americas, Europe, Asia and the Middle East.

 Throughout his twenty-five year career, Mr. Hyat-Khan has been responsible for delivering a multiplicity of transformation offices, M&A integrations and digital platforms, such as JPMorgan’s JPMorgan ACCESS®, Bank of Bahrain & Kuwait’s BBKCashLink®, and Citigroup’s CitiDirect® online banking—the world’s leading digital global corporate banking system, in use by more than a hundred governments and a million leading companies in a hundred and forty countries.